 Performance sampling and long-term sampling are components of this EISB RA project.
-The sampling associated with each of these components is included in the RDR, Appendix A (DOE 2019a).
+The sampling associated with each of these components is included in the CFC RDR, Appendix A (DOE 2019a).
+The need for and schedule for EISB maintenance injections and changes to monitoring frequency will be a decision made at the discretion of the FFA parties and the project team based on the results of performance monitoring groundwater samples.